tzs/WAR-ScenarioBalance/README.txt

         Toggles test mode.
 In test mode, the window is shown even if you are not in a scenario.
 You can use this to move the window around so you don't have to waste time in your next scenario screwing around with the window position.
+There will be sample numbers shown.

 The window is initially placed just to the left of the map filters button.
 You can drag it elsewhere if you wish, and the position will be saved.